 This basic mathematics course is designed to help students make the transition from Arithmetic to Algebra and prepares them for college mathematics courses.
-Topics include operations on integers, fractions, mixed numbers, and decimals; ratio, proportion, and percentages; working with variable expressions; interpretation of statistical graphs; and operations of arithmetic.
-3 semester credits
+Topics include operations on integers, fractions, mixed numbers, and

 GEN 105 - Algebra

 This course presents students with the key concepts of college algebra.
 Students will be introduced to linear and quadratic equations, the Cartesian plane and graphing, use of a graphing utility's functions, graphs and models, and polynomial and rational functions.
 3 semester credits